mdcf/devicemodel/mdcf-dm-doc/src/main/resources/source/language/language.rst

 the extraction process.
 By default, the |ClassLoader| that loads the
 |Extractor| is used, and warning and errors are printed to the console (output
 and error streams, respectively).

+.. note:: When extracting a model, make sure that the Java classpath is setup
+          properly so the |Extractor| can find the package elements.
+Otherwise, it would return a model with empty declarations.
+The |Extractor| will give a warning when such situation occurs.

 SymbolTable